 The Jaeke Chair is held by Dr. Sharon Varallo.
-Dr. Varallo serves as associate professor and chair of the Department of Communication Studies.
+Dr. Varallo serves as professor in the Department of Communication Studies.
 Her academic interests include communication in close relationships, intercultural communication, caregiving, and the experience and expression of time.

 Larry P. Jones Fellowship in the Natural Sciences, Faculty Fellowship Fund